Will there be a parade in 2024?

 Can we set up our own bar for our own use?

 Please be sure to contact the Denver Police Department for their rules and regulations regarding consumption of alcohol along the streets and sidewalks in the area.

 I am a vendor and would like to sell things along the route.
 How do I do that?

 Be sure to check with the City and County of Denver to abide by their permits and licenses in this regard.
 We do not allow vending in the enclosed and tented areas along the route utilized by directors, staff, sponsors and guests of the parade committee.

 I would like to use my drone to fly over the parade and record it.
 Is that okay?

 The use of drones along the parade route during the parade is prohibited.
 The Denver St. Patrick's Day Parade is a 'drone free zone'.

 What is the deadline for submitting a parade entry?

-January 31st of each year.
+February 29th of this year.
 For more info on how to enter the parade, visit our Enter the Parade page.